 For this reason, the implementation of conservation biological control can be of great help to sustain predator populations for a longer period of time.
 Some predators are more or less predatory at different stages of their life cycle, such as the green lacewing (Chrysopidae) whose larvae are predatory but the adults most often are not.
 Some predators, the rove beetle being one of them, have parasitoid life stages.

-PARASITOIDS, NATURAL ENEMIES USING THEIR PREYS ARE HOST FOR THEIR EGGS
+PARASITOIDS, NATURAL ENEMIES USING THEIR PREY AS HOST FOR THEIR EGGS

 The most common parasitoids are wasps and flies, which, much like the creature in the movie “Alien”, lay eggs on or within the body of their victims.
 When the eggs hatch, the host is killed (although usually without the loss of a mining colony on a distant planet’s moon).
 Since parasitoids don’t kill the prey instantaneously, their application can take longer to bear results than the use of predatory beneficials, however, they tend to have shorter life cycles resulting in faster population growth than most predators.
 Parasitoids tend to attack during specific stages of their prey’s life cycle, so different parasitoids can be applied at different times of the crop growth cycle to manage the same pest population.